taikedz-mt/chat_modes/README.md

 	chat_modes.available = shout,proximity,channel

 By setting `chat_modes.available = ` (that is, a blank string) the default modules are turned off.
 Only mods that register any extra modes will be active.

+### `@reply` messages

+Targeted messaging tool that allows mentioning player names to send messages directly, with multiple names in the messge.

+* If there is a list of @players at the start of a chat message, the message will ONLY be sent to them
+* If the list is not at the beginning, then the message will be sent to all who would be affected by the active mode, as well as the players in the @mentions

+Example: `@admin @moderator I want to report @cheater and @griefer` will only be sent to "@admin" and "@moderator"

+Example: `Hey guys can @friend @niceguy and @ally join our channel?` will send to all players who would normally receive the message in the player's mode, as well as to @friend, @niceguy and @ally

+Messages will not be delivered to players with deaf-mode activated.

 ## Usage